johnbender/twenty-questions/writing/overview.md

 # Twenty Questions and Spec by Example

-In API discovery, we want to find something that satisfies our needs, which can be expressed as some kind of specification.
-A specification in this setting is used in a fundamentally different way than for verification, synthesis, etc.  Traditional specifications can be used to emulate the object they are describing, as in Hesam's work on declarative mocking.
-These specifications are very powerful, and can be unwieldy: they require a lot of effort from the programmer to produce, and checking if a piece of code satisfies a specification is expensive.
-For these reasons, traditional specifications may not be appropriate for API discovery.
+In API discovery, we want to find something that satisfies our needs, which can be expressed as a kind of specification.
+Traditional specifications can be used to emulate the object they are describing, as in Hesam's work on declarative mocking.
+These specifications are very powerful but they can be unwieldy, require a lot of effort from the programmer and so may not be appropriate for API discovery.

-What do we need for API discovery?
+Then what do we need for API discovery?
 We need enough information to select a piece of code from a set of possibilities.
 The specification serves as communication to the system which choice we want.
 If there is only one choice, no specification is needed at all!
-The system simply hands it to us without asking.
 If there are a finite number of choices, we can adopt some naming scheme, and simply give the name (or a set of names if there are multiple acceptable choices).
-There is no need to supply a complete specification.
 Once naming is no longer practical, we can specify constraints as input/output pairs or unit tests as in Alex's demo.
 Still, we don't need a complete specification -- only need enough to make a choice.

-In machine learning parlance, specifications for verification or synthesis must be generative, whereas specs for discovery can be discriminative.
-As in ML modeling, a discriminative specification can be must simpler than a generative one.
-Complexity (in terms of size) of generative specifications grow with the complexity of the desired functionality.
-Complexity of discriminative specs grow with the number of differentiable candidates.

-What do we do if there are many possible candidates for a given specification?
-It is not reasonable to require the programmer to give a more precise specification: doing so requires knowledge of the available options, and does not scale with respect to the number of available candidate APIs!
-Instead, the system should be able automatically discover input/output pairs that differentiate the available options, and present choices to the user: "do you want something that works like this, or like that?"
+What do we do when there are many possible candidates for a given specification?
+It isn't reasonable to require the programmer to give a more precise specification.
+Instead, the system should be able automatically discover input/output pairs that differentiate the available options, and present choices to the user.
 This can be an interactive and iterative process, along the lines of twenty questions.
 Each decision made by the user leads to a more refined specification.
-Thus, the system can be interpreted as helping the user build effective discriminative specifications.

-Our idea is use automated testing to (attempt to) find small input/output pairs that partitions the set of candidates into (ideally) a small number of roughly equal-sized subsets.
+Our idea is to use automated testing to (attempt to) find small input/output pairs that partitions the set of candidates into (ideally) a small number of roughly equal-sized subsets.
 Hopefully, this will allow the user to easily recognize and indicate the desired